dotnet/arcade/Documentation/Darc.md

 ### **`delete-default-channel`**

 Deletes a default channel mapping.
-Deleting will not affect any existing builds, but new builds of the specified repos will will not be applied to the target channel.
+Deleting will not affect any existing builds, but new builds of the specified repos will not be applied to the target channel.

 You can obtain a list of current default channel mappings with